ABAWD Exemptions

 Participants are exempt from ABAWD work requirements when they meet one of the following:

-3) Mentally or Physically Unfit for Work.
+3) Medically Certified as Mentally or Physically Unfit for Work.

 Participants who are medically certified as mentally or physically unfit for work are exempt from the ABAWD time limit and work requirements.
 Unfit for work can include anything that affects the ability to work, maintain employment, or restricts the range of employment opportunities, including, and not limited to, any of the following:

-●Mental conditions.
+Mental conditions.

 Learning disability.